ddftwiki/ssg/resources/templates/md/posts/SCG_Worcester_Report.md

 artifact and hit me for 9.
 I untap, cantrip, don't find anything, and we go to game 2.

--3 Cabal Therapy, -1 Preordain, +1 Thoughtseize, +2 Hurkyl's Recall, +1 Echoing
+-3 Cabal Therapy, -1 Preordain
-Truth
++1 Thoughtseize, +2 Hurkyl's Recall, +1 Echoing Truth

 G2: I Duress an LED from their hand and they play Salvagers without any payoff.
 We draw go for a while and I get beat with Salvagers.
 I have the most of the